Pedro2080/Animals_in_the-_Garden/README.md

 ## Movement of animals
 - The starting position of all animals is the upper left corner garden.
-- In order to move an animal, first select which one we want to move the animal, and then select the direction: up, down, left right.
+- In order to move an animal, first select which one you want to move the animal, and then select the direction: up, down, left right.
-- The animal moves only one field in the selected direction o how many target squares fit in the garden.
+- The animal moves only one field in the selected direction if the target field is in the garden.

 - In the case of an attempt to move an animal into a prohibited area field the user should get an appropriate error message (no however, this should abort the program).
-- Turtles can only move if they are able to "active".
+- Turtles can only move if they are enable to "active".
 - After each movement of the turtle, its state changes to "hidden in a shell".
 - An attempt to move a turtle hidden in its shell should display the appropriate error.
 - After a successful move it should be displayed a message informing about the position to which it was left